Connect with us

 A 2023 Prison Policy Initiative report that looked at parole outcomes across 27 states found that the COVID-19 pandemic led to a change in parole grant rates.
 But, while the average change in rates from 2019 to 2022 was a 14% decrease, Mississippi’s was 45%.

-Additionally, the found that the number of parole hearings and overall releases decreased in most states in the past five years.
+Additionally, the review found that the number of parole hearings and overall releases decreased in most states in the past five years.

 Mississippi halted new prison admissions and saw its prison population fall early in the pandemic, but the population has returned to pre-pandemic levels as the Parole Board has scaled back releases.